ianunruh/monitoring/README.md

 - [Statsd](https://github.com/etsy/statsd/)
 - [Graphite](https://graphite.readthedocs.org/en/latest/) (with [Grafana](http://grafana.org/))

+## Goals

+Scripts included in this project must:

+- Follow best practices for Ubuntu and the applications being installed
+- Document service boundaries (ports, sockets, etc.) and default credentials
+- Be as minimal as possible
+- Be as reusable as possible (middleware and persistence, for example, can be reused between applications)
+- Try to stay close to each application's defaults (specifically port numbers and file locations)

+This makes it easier for people to solve issues during evaluation, as well as prepare for deploying the applications into staging and production environments.

 ## Requirements

 For a small infrastructure (~dozen nodes), you need about 2GB memory and 2 cores.
 If you install the Kale stack, this increases to 4GB memory and 4 cores.
 For larger infrastructures, or just higher availability, you'll want to start splitting up components to their own nodes.